Positive Young Minds

 Maybe you are estranged from your family, too ill to create anything special at Christmas, don’t have work and struggle to find money to pay for gifts, are single and despair of finding a partner, or even more simply can’t make a gingerbread house to save your life.

-Maybe you are lacking the confidence to have the Christmas you want to have, not what is expected from you.
+Maybe you are lacking the confidence to have the Christmas you want to have, instead of the one that is expected from you.

 Or it can be that when we catch up with certain family members of old 'friends' memories of our past mistakes and failures are brought up.